istio/istio.io/content/en/about/contribute/github/index.md

 The Istio documentation is published under the
 [Apache 2.0](https://github.com/istio/community/blob/master/LICENSE) license.

-## Performing quick edits {#quick-edit}
+## Perform quick edits {#quick-edit}

-Anyone with a GitHub account and that has signed the CLA can contribute a quick edit to any page on the Istio website.
+Anyone with a GitHub account who signs the CLA can contribute a quick edit to any page on the Istio website.
 The process is very simple:

 1. Visit the page you wish to edit.
 1. Add `preliminary` to the beginning of the URL.
 For example, to edit `https://istio.io/about`, the new URL should be `https://preliminary.istio.io/about`
-1. Click the pencil icon on the lower right corner.
+1. Click the pencil icon in the lower right corner.
 1. Perform your edits on the GitHub UI.
 1. Submit a Pull Request with your changes.